 - Other autoimmune conditions (e.g., hypergammaglobulinemia IgM)

-The majority of PSC patients also have ulcerative colitis.References:
+The majority of patients with PSC also have ulcerative colitis.References:

 - Often initially asymptomatic

 - Symptoms of chronic , which is frequently associated with PSC, or other associated comorbidities

 - Suspect PSC in patients with persistently elevated .